MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-exil-improved-inquiry-settlement.md

 **Account payable /> Vendors /> All vendors, Inoice tab /> Related information /> Invoice/ Payments** Top list page displays Customer/ Vendor invoices sorted by invoice number and date.
 Bottom list page displays Customer/ Vendor Debit/ Credit transactions (invoices, payment, foreign currency revaluation transactions and etc.).

-Below exaple of the list page for the vendor.
+Below the list page example for the vendor.

 In parameters a user may set filter for displaying data in the list page.